cdnjay/skhwytxts/README.txt

 This script was tested on Ubuntu Server 12.04 and requires a LAMP server setup.
 Take a look at the code for guidance on how to design your database. phpMyAdmin is a great tool for this.
 You can select any entry node in the RSS file with this but SK Highways only guarantees there will ever be 1 entry node per file.

-When I get the chance I'll clean this up a bit, add in some more functions and variables to reduce the amount of code.
 I'm currently running this every 5 minutes through cron on my server.
+Updates in version 1.1 include using Twilio's PHP library for sending txt messages to make it easier to send updates to multiple phone numbers.
+It also reduces the reuse of code for connecting to the database and allows updates to be sent when transiting between "Road Closed" and "Travel Not Recommended" statuses.